 obviously not read their Dirty Water Bill proposal), we were encouraged by DEP

 Director Mike Callaghan's response that the letter is all the message he needs.
+"I've seen all I need to see," Callaghan said when asked if DEP

+would draft a letter asking the EPA for further clarification.
 We reported late last week that DEP released its own "compromise"

 version of the antidegradation implementation plan, and Chairman Amores is